Submitty/Submitty/sysadmin_tools/student_auto_feed/readme.txt

 Requires at least PHP 5.4 with pgsql, iconv, and ssh2 extensions.

+Instructions can be found at http://submitty.org/sysadmin/student_auto_feed

 THIS SOFTWARE IS PROVIDED AS IS AND HAS NO GUARANTEE THAT IT IS SAFE OR COMPATIBLE WITH YOUR UNIVERSITY'S INFORMATION SYSTEMS.
-THIS IS ONLY A CODE EXAMPLE FOR YOUR UNIVERSITY'S SYSYTEM'S PROGRAMMER TO PROVIDE AN IMPLEMENTATION.
+THIS IS ONLY A CODE EXAMPLE FOR YOUR UNIVERSITY'S SYSTEM'S PROGRAMMER TO PROVIDE AN IMPLEMENTATION.
 IT MAY REQUIRE SOME ADDITIONAL MODIFICATION TO SAFELY WORK WITH YOUR UNIVERSITY'S AND/OR DEPARTMENT'S INFORMATION SYSTEMS.